Samsung/tizen-docs/docs/application/dotnet/guides/internationalization/localization.md

                             Text="{x:Static resx:AppResources.Average}" />
     ```

-## Display the correct Language
+## Display the correct language

 To display the correct language, you must implement additional code in your project to determine which language the user has selected.

-Please refer to following Xamarin.Forms article.
+Please refer to the following Xamarin.Forms article.
-For more information, see [Display the correct Language](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/localization/text?tabs=vswin#displaying-the-correct-language).
+For more information, see [Display the correct Language](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/localization/text?tabs=vswin#displaying-the-correct-language){:target="_blank"}.

 1. Define an interface to use your `DependencyService`: